brogers5/chocolatey-package-ledger-live/ReadMe.md

 ## Update

-This package should be automatically updated by the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au), with update queries implemented by the [PowerShellForGitHub PowerShell Module](https://github.com/microsoft/PowerShellForGitHub).
+This package should be automatically updated by the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au), with update queries implemented with the [PowerShellForGitHub](https://github.com/microsoft/PowerShellForGitHub) and [FXPSYaml](https://www.powershellgallery.com/packages/FXPSYaml) PowerShell modules.
 If it is outdated by more than a few days, please [open an issue](https://github.com/brogers5/chocolatey-package-ledger-live/issues).

 AU expects the parent directory that contains this repository to share a name with the Nuspec (`ledger-live`).
 Your local repository should therefore be cloned accordingly: